Learnosity/vagrant-nfs_guest/README.md

 Basically it's just the usual NFS synced folders in Vagrant but the roles are reversed.

-**WARNING** this has only been tested fully using an OSX host and a Ubuntu guest by us.
+Guest VMs we've tested include:
+- Ubuntu (precise, trusty)
+- CentOS (6.5, 6.6, 7)
+- Debian (wheezy)
+- other Linux based guests may work fine with the generic Linux support.
+But no guarantee

+Hosts we've tested include:
+- OSX (Mavericks, Yosemite, El Capitan)
+- Ubuntu (precise, trusty)
+- other Linux based OSs should work fine, but will need testing, again no guarantee

 We're happy to receive pull-request to support alternatives hosts and guests.
-To implement this support is relatively trivial if you look in ./lib/hosts and ./lib/guests, and then just modify the "plugin.py" to include the new capabilities.
+To implement this support it's relatively trivial if you look in ./lib/hosts and ./lib/guests.

 ## Installation